 Roast until pesto darkens slightly and chicken reaches a minimum internal temperature of 165 degrees, 10-12 minutes.

 Remove cooked chicken to a plate and rest at least 5 minutes.

 Return pan used to sear chicken to medium-high heat.
 Add cream to hot pan and bring to a boil.

-Plate dish as pictured on front of card, garnishing with remaining pecorino.
+Plate dish as pictured on front of card, placing chicken on sauce and garnishing with remaining pecorino.
 Bon appétit!